2015 Pac-12 Conference football season: Week 13

+Championship game

 The championship game was played on December 5, 2015.
 It featured the teams with the best conference records from each division, Stanford from the North and USC from the South.
 This was the fifth championship game (and the fifth win for the North), with Stanford appearing for the third time (and winning for the third time) and USC appearing for the first time.